-In this Nashville home, the owners love their vintage colors.
-Avocado — one of the largest color trends of the ’70s — plays a starring role in the massive, ceiling-height velvet curtains.
+In this home, the owners love their vintage colors.
+Avocado — one of the largest color trends of the ’70s — plays a starring role in the entryway.
 You can also use a PPG paint color like Guacamole to bring in the Avocado green.

-Another color trend from the Me Decade, mustard showed up in everything from bathroom tile to kitchen countertops.
-Here, it takes an updated turn in a pantry.
+Another color trend from the Me Decade, mustard, showed up in everything from bathroom tile to kitchen countertops.
+Here, it takes an updated turn in a kitchen.
 Try PPG’s Turner’s Yellow for a similar look.

 The ’70s were about extremes, from the Vietnam war to the fight for women’s rights.
 It showed up in the decade’s love for the yin/yang of black and white.
-Here, four-by-four tiles with white grout harken back to a time when people ate their Wheaties and went out to protest.
+Here, this wallpaper cleverly shows that contrast.

-In 1976, you put on your Bad News Bears t-shirt, tied your hair in ponytails with crocheted ribbons and sat in your mom’s hanging rattan chair to read, Are You There, God, It’s Me, Margaret.
-Even if you weren’t born in 1976, you can recreate the look with creamy white walls, wood-toned furniture, and your own hanging escape pod.
+In 1976, you put on your Bad News Bears t-shirt, tied your hair in ponytails with crocheted ribbons, and sat in your mom’s hanging rattan chair to read, Are You There, God, It’s Me, Margaret.
+Even if you weren’t born in 1976, you could recreate the look with creamy white walls, wood-toned furniture, and your own jungle.

 In a time of excess, there was some minimalism, too.
-Brown, beige, cream and muted orange owned rooms from Boston to Barcelona.
-In this hallway, the colors are reborn as the tile that warms and grounds the light, white hallway.
+Brown, beige, cream, and gold owned rooms from Boston to Barcelona.
+In this hallway, the colors are reborn as accents: the light, white hallway.

-Geometric patterns showed up everywhere, particularly repeating arches like the ones in these floor tiles.
+Geometric patterns showed up everywhere, particularly repeating diamonds like the ones on this rug.
 Low-slung furniture in space-age designs showed the decade’s future focus (and its throwing-off of anything traditional).

-For more great decorating and color ideas, try our inspiration board.
+For more great decorating and color ideas, try our samples portal.
 Whether you browse our photo gallery of gorgeous real-life rooms or flip through color swatches, you’re sure to come away with design tips you will totally groove on.
-You dig?